Durham Public Schools: Statistics

 Teacher salaries range from $39,375-$99,359 (includes local supplement and differential).

 The school system utilizes more than 300 school buses to transport over 16,000 students throughout Durham every day.
+They Manage to get their students on time almost every single school day.

 Demographics

-As of the 2017-2018 school year there were 33,072 students enrolled in Durham Public Schools.
+As of the 2017–2018 school year there were 33,072 students enrolled in Durham Public Schools.